isbadawi/isbadawi.github.io/source/_posts/2013-04-23-writing-a-code-coverage-tool.markdown

 This is why I'm using a `Map<String, Map<Integer, Boolean>>` instead of a `Table<String, Integer, Boolean>`).

-Just a slight hiccup.
+There is just a slight problem.
 In general, we can't really know ahead of time when or where a program will terminate, so it won't do to just call `writeCoverageToFile` at the end of `main`.
-The easiest way to ensure the coverage report is always generated to put the call to `writeCoverageToFile` inside a JVM shutdown hook, so we can add this static initializer block to `CoverageTracker`:
+The easiest way to ensure the coverage report is always generated to put the call to `writeCoverageToFile` inside a JVM shutdown hook, so we can add this static initializer block to `CoverageTracker`, and drop the calls in the instrumented code:

 ```java Write coverage to file on shutdown.
 static {